Saturday, April 01, 2023

 1. Do not go on any form of social media if you are easily hurt by other people's opinions.

-2. Do not ask for advice and become offended when people tell you what they think.
+2. Do not ask for advice and become offended when people give it.

 3. Don't offer marital or child rearing advice unless you are committed to calling the shot as you see it and don't really care what people think.